agnsw/Colorly/readme.md

 ### Sass

-All you'll need for this is `scss/_pantone.scss` and Sass 3.1.0+ (since we're using a custom function).
+You'll need everything in the `scss/` folder and Sass 3.1.0+ (since we're using a custom function).

 ```scss
 @import "colorly";